lpsmodsimteam/SIT/docs/systemc.md

 # SST Interoperability Toolkit: SystemC

+[SystemC](https://www.accellera.org/community/systemc/about-systemc) is a set of C++ classes and macros which provide an event-driven simulation interface.

 ## Installation

 SystemC can be built with CMake to allow more convenient inclusion in the project `CMakeLists.txt`.